gcme/website/services.md

 title: Services
 ---

-It has been our experience that nearly all businesses using complex telecom services can benefit from a no-cost review of their services.
-Your people have plenty to do besides auditing their telecom contracts, invoices, service records and ordering history, let alone the hours spent on calls with carriers.
-The level of detailed and time-consuming effort required can take away from the productivity of your business.
+In these challenging economic times, it's a good idea for all businesses to take advantage of cost-saving measures when they can.
+A free, no-cost review of their telecom services can help trim thousands every month, and may result in tens of thousands in credits or refunds owed to your company!
+We are very thorough, accurate and have extensive knowledge and experience advocating on clients' behalf, from both inside a telecom giant and directly for you.

-We can customize our services to meet your specific needs.
-Consider us your flexible, dedicated advocates.
+We can customize our services to meet your unique needs.
+Consider us your flexible, dedicated telecom advocates.

 * in-depth one-time audit of all your telecom services, including invoices, inventory, contracts and service records